Assistance programs Orange County California and Anaheim area.

-Find help with bills from charities, churches, and Orange County government agencies.
-Funds can help with paying rent or mortgages, assist with the security deposits, cover utility bills, or address transportation needs (free gasoline or bus passes).
+Find financial help with bills from charities, churches, and Orange County CA government agencies.
+Funds can help with paying rent or mortgages, assist with the security deposits, pay utility bills, or address transportation needs (free gasoline or bus passes).
 Or cash aid is a form of emergency assistance for low to moderate income families.

-There are also other assistance programs in the region, including from churches.
-Some organizations give free stuff to the needy (like Christmas toys, food boxes, meals, or school supplies).
+There are places listed below that provide financial assistance programs Orange County California to help with bills near you, including from churches or a charity.
+Some organizations give free stuff to the low-income (like Christmas toys, food boxes, meals, or school supplies).
 Or they support immigrants with housing, documentation, and ESL classes for Spanish speakers.
-Struggling families or immigrants can apply for financial help, free food, or even debt reduction programs from the organizations listed below.
+Struggling families or immigrants can apply for financial help from places listed below, free food, or even debt reduction programs from the organizations.

 Funds to prevent an eviction and provide rent help